Live Healthy Fairfax

 3. The achievement must have occurred during the period of eligibility or over a period of years including a portion of the eligibility period.
 It may be for a specific service, a particular accomplishment, or an accumulation of accomplishments.

-4. Nominees cannot have been awarded a Live Healthy Fairfax Award in the previous five years.
-Nominees who have previously won an individual award may be included in a group award nomination, however.
+5. Eligible nominees cannot have been awarded a Live Healthy Fairfax Award in the previous five years.
+After five years, renominations of past winners are welcome.
+Nominees who have previously won an individual award may be included in a group award nomination.
 And those who have been a part of a group award remain eligible for an individual award.

 Judging Process and Criteria